 Legally signed documents are a mundane yet essential aspect of doing business.
 Every workplace experiences incidents where deliveries get delayed, deals go sour, or payroll isn’t processed because of an unsigned document.
 Contracts legally oblige all parties to keep their end of the bargain.
 Whether you’re an independent contractor or a company manager, knowing what makes a contract legally binding is important.

 What Is A Legally Binding Contract?

 The essentials of a legally-binding contract are agreement and value.
-All parties must agree to the terms of the contract, and something of value is exchanged (e.g. a product in exchange for cash).
+All parties must agree to the contract terms, and something of value is exchanged (e.g., a product in exchange for cash).

-If a dispute arises regarding ownership of the property (such as a car), the buyer can display the bill of sale.
+The buyer can display the bill of sale if a dispute arises regarding property ownership (such as a car).
 Such contracts are needed for high-value purchases, as opposed to everyday purchases like groceries or take-out food.

 What Makes A Contract Legally Binding?

 Contracts can be binding or non-binding.
 The nature of the contract is essential in case of legal disputes, and failure to make the distinction may affect how a court values the contract.
 Let’s review the requirements for a legally binding contract.

 Here are the 5 essential elements of a legally-binding contract:

 - Offer and acceptance

 One party initiates the contract by offering to exchange something of value for something else of value.
 The other party will either accept or decline the offer.